Thanks for Checking Out Great Ideas for Teaching Marketing

 - These are relatively short activities designed to quickly reinforce and apply a marketing concept/model.

 - These teaching activities can be used equally in a lecture or a discussion class.

 - Typically they should be completed on an individual student basis.

 - As suggested by the name, discussion exercises are designed to be completed in a small group of students, usually with the intention of feeding back into an overall class discussion.

 - In most cases, the students are presented with a specific marketing situation and are often asked to connect the topic back to aspects of marketing theory, identify advantages and disadvantages, and then reach a conclusion or business recommendation.

-- Role-play exercises have been categorized under ‘discussion exercises’ and are, therefore, quite similar in structure.Where they differ is in the presentation of the initial information, which is in the form of a summary from a manager’s marketing meeting.
+- Role-play exercises are usually structured around several people (or functional roles) and the presentation of the initial information is often in the form of a summary from a manager’s marketing meeting.

 - With the decision activities, students need to make a marketing decision.
 Usually a difficult marketing scenario is presented (that is, one where several approaches are viable).

 - The task of the student in these activities is weigh up the for/against of a number of marketing options and select and argue for one approach.

 - Review the choice of Decision Activities here.

 - On this marketing teaching resources site, the mini case studies have been placed in the same category as decision activities (see how to search).

 - Therefore, they are similar in structure and design.
 However, the initial marketing information that the students are presented with is slightly different.